lamba92/KGraph/README.md

 # KGraph

 KGraph is a library that handles grpah data structures using only the Kotlin common standard library.
-At the moment, it only compiles for JVM and JS, native builds will come as the Kotlin multi-platform plugin will update.
+At the moment, it only compiles for JVM, JS and Linux X86_64, other native builds will come as i figure out how to compile multi-platform.

 ## Goals